followmyutopia/devextreme-documentation/api-reference/20 Data Visualization Widgets/dxChart/1 Configuration/valueAxis/visualRange/visualRange.md

     elementType: "[valueType](/Documentation/ApiReference/Data_Visualization_Widgets/dxChart/Configuration/valueAxis/#valueType)"
 }

+To specify the minimum visual range that a user can set, use the [minVisualRangeLength](/Documentation/ApiReference/Data_Visualization_Widgets/dxChart/Configuration/argumentAxis/minVisualRangeLength/) option.

 The specified visual range is adjusted automatically when the argument axis is zoomed and panned.
 Set [adjustOnZoom](/Documentation/ApiReference/Data_Visualization_Widgets/dxChart/Configuration/#adjustOnZoom) to **false** to disable this behavior.

 #####See Also#####